MinaProtocol/mina-grants/README.md

 ![Project Grant Program](https://github.com/CodaProtocol/coda-grants/blob/master/static/img/coda-grants-header.jpg)

-The project grant program is designed to encourage community members to work on projects related to developing the Coda protocol and community.
+The Project Grant program is designed to encourage community members to work on projects related to developing the Coda protocol and community.
 About $2.1M USD in Coda token grants has been allocated to support these efforts prior to Coda’s mainnet launch.
 There will be additional Coda token grants allocated after mainnet.

 ## Open Projects